Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/javascript/_index.md

 ## How should I name my JavaScript files and directories?

-When thinking about how to name files and directories in JavaScript, Please keep consistency and readability in mind.
-With that said, please make sure to name files and directories as instructed in the projects directory and file structure examples(e.g. {{% contentlink path="projects/oop/animals/part2" %}}).
+When thinking about how to name files and directories in JavaScript, please keep consistency and readability in mind.
+With that said, please make sure to to follow examples in the project instructions if any were given (e.g. {{% contentlink path="projects/oop/animals/part2" %}}).
 If there are no directory and file structure examples provided, please make use of snake_case to name your files and directories.

 ### Why snake case ?